vitalif/vitastor/docs/config/osd.en.md

 # Runtime OSD Parameters

-These parameters only apply to OSDs, are not fixed at the moment of OSD drive initialization and can be changed - either with an OSD restart or, for some of them, even without restarting by updating configuration in etcd.
+These parameters only apply to OSDs, are not fixed at the moment of OSD drive initialization and can be changed - in /etc/vitastor/vitastor.conf or [vitastor-disk update-sb](../usage/disk.en.md#update-sb) with an OSD restart or, for some of them, even without restarting by updating configuration in etcd.

 - [osd_iothread_count](#osd_iothread_count)
 - [etcd_report_interval](#etcd_report_interval)